 Diffusion is the process in which any essential oil is dissipated into the surrounding environment.
 The inhalation of the aroma gives the benefits of the essential oil to the inhaler.
 While diffusion can offer many benefits, it is important not to use too much oil as other people can have sensitivities, and it may be too strong for an infant child.
-Diffusion may be a better option for the beginning stages of labor, rather than the end.
-You can also simplify things by simply adding a few drops of essential oil to a tissue or napkin, then simply hold that to your nose when you feel the need.
-This can also be done straight from the bottle with certain, milder oils.

-Our Favorite Essential Oils Blends for Labor
+Our Favorite Essential Oil Recipes for Labor and Delivery

-For Relief of Stress & Anxiety:
+For Relief of Stress & Anxiety

-Gently massage into wrists, hands, and feet.
+Method of Use: Gently massage into wrists, hands, and feet.

-To Ease Pain from Sore Muscles:
+To Ease Pain from Sore Muscles

-Apply this blend on your lower back, shoulders, or on the places you want to relieve pain from.
+Method of Use: Apply this blend on your lower back, shoulders, or on the places you want to relieve pain from.

-To Combat Nausea:
+To Combat Nausea

 Additional Tricks for Relieving Labor Pain

 - Take a warm shower.
-This will help increase blood flow, and perhaps give some much-needed comfort
+This will help increase blood flow and perhaps give some much-needed comfort